-Even when nutrients are scarce and toxins abundant, one’s potential for health is limitless and it relies almost entirely on ourselves and the power of the mind.
+Even when nutrients are scarce and toxins abundant, one’s potential for health is limitless.
+It relies on us and the power of our minds.
 You are what you think.
-All the cells in our body contribute to what we call the mind, and what goes on in our mind affects what happens in all our cells.
-Chemical reactions are produced throughout the body by our thoughts, emotions and interactions with others.
+All the cells in our body contribute to what we call the mind.
+What goes on in our minds affects what happens in all our cells.
+Our thoughts, emotions, and interactions create chemical reactions throughout our bodies.
 Modern science has proven that these “thought chemicals” either can be beneficial or detrimental to health.
 We can choose what we put into our minds, and in doing so, we can choose between health and disease.

-- A 1991 study in the New England Journal of Medicine found that stressful life situations (such as losing a job, overwhelm, death of loved one) nearly doubles the risk of catching a cold.
+- We double our risk of catching a cold by the number of stressful events we experience.
+According to a 1991 study in the New England Journal of Medicine.
+They found that stressful life situations (such as losing a job, overwhelm, death of a loved one) affect our immune system.

 - A 2001 study in Psychosomatic Medicine found that optimism protects against heart disease.
-People who are pessimistic and blame themselves for everything were much more likely to die of a heart attack than those that are optimistic.
+Pessimistic people are much more likely to die of a heart attack than those that are optimistic.

 Believe In Your Health

-You must believe in your health if you are to maintain or regain health.
-You must actively care for your health when you are well, and actively pursue wellness when you are ill.
-Even when you do not FEEL well repeat an affirmation such as: every day, in every way, I get stronger and stronger and better and better.
-These affirmations have a profound effect on the mind which in turns affects the cells.
-Health and disease can be the reactions of the subconscious mind to the thoughts of the conscious mind; the subconscious takes orders from the conscious mind and puts them into action.
-Beliefs, attitudes and patterns of behavior play a major role in health and disease.
-Our state of mind is as much a part of our lifestyle as our diet, amount of sleep or exercise.
+We must believe in our health if we are to maintain or regain health.
+Be proactive for your health when you are well.
+And actively pursue wellness when you are ill.
+Even when we do not FEEL well we can repeat affirmations.
+Say something such as Every day, in every way, I am getting stronger and better.
+These affirmations have a profound effect on the mind which in turn affects the cells.
+Health and disease can be the reactions of the subconscious mind.
+The subconscious mind takes orders from the conscious mind and puts them into action.
+Beliefs, attitudes, and patterns of behavior play a major role in health and disease.
+Our state of mind is as much a part of our lifestyle as our diet, amount of sleep, or exercise.

-Modern health care focuses almost exclusively on diagnosing and treating the physical body, usually with drugs or surgery, and typically fails to consider the behavioral, emotional, perceptual, learning, cognitive and spiritual factors that play a role in becoming sick or well.
+Modern health care focuses almost exclusively on diagnosing and treating the physical body.
+Usually with drugs or surgery.
+It fails to consider the emotional, cognitive, and spiritual factors that play a role in becoming sick or well.

-Believing you “have” a disease and playing the role of a “sick person” is the way to stay sick.
-By contrast, being healthy means believing that you are getting well and staying well; it means “playing the role” of health.
-Every thought has a physical effect on your cells.
-Negative thoughts, particularly about disease and death, can literally kill you.
+Believing we “have” a disease and playing the role of a “sick person” is the way to stay sick.
+By contrast, being healthy means believing that we are getting well and staying well.
+It means “playing the role” of health.
+Every thought has a physical effect on our cells.
+Negative thoughts, particularly about disease and death, can kill you.

-Patients positive attitudes toward their health or disease help to make them not only informed but also empowered.
+Patients, positive attitudes toward their health or disease help to make them not only informed but also empowered.
 As Bernie Siegel, MD. said in Love, Medicine & Miracles, the patient must be the primary source of healing.
 “Exceptional patients, “refuse to be victims.
 They educate themselves and become specialists in their own care.
-They demand dignity, person hood, and control, no matter what the course of disease.
+They demand dignity, personhood, and control, no matter what the course of the disease.